 Ms. Sneed checked off one food for each person.
 “Finally, I mark who likes what.”

 The teacher took a deep breath.
-“Okay, now we’ll add clues.
+“Okay, now we’ll add clues to the logic puzzle.
 This is the tricky part.
 We don’t want the clues to be too easy or too hard.
 Instead, use the Goldilocks principle: just right.”

 She took another breath.
 “Let’s say that Ruth doesn’t like starchy food.
 That makes them think.
 But it’s not too hard to eliminate potatoes, stuffing, and mac and cheese.”

 Ms. Sneed put exes for those foods next to Ruth’s name.

 “You can use easy clues too.
 For example, we’ll just tell them that Tom likes potatoes.”
 She circled the check in that box and exed all other foods for Tom.
 In addition, she exed potatoes for all other people.

 Ms. Sneed paused for a moment.
 “Hmm.
 Next, let’s try something with gender.
 If we say that Quentin’s mom likes green beans, that eliminates both Quentin and Tom.
 We’ll also say that Ciara doesn’t like them.”

 Ms. Sneed typed another easy clue on the logic puzzle.
 “If we say Maria likes vegetables, we’ll have only two boxes left.
 Narrowing the possibilities helps people use deductive reasoning.”

 “Finally, we’ll say that Maria is allergic to cheese.
 Ta-da!”
 Ms. Sneed beamed at her complete logic puzzle for kids and took a bow.
 Playing along, her students clapped and cheered loudly.

 Using logic puzzles for kids in your classroom improves deductive reasoning.
 Letting them make their own brings them to a new level of thinking.
 Grab the set for your genre study!